humanetech-community/community-hub/_docs/harms/harms-03-society.md

   nav: "focusarea"
 ---

-Our society is endangered in many ways by the use of much of technology of today.
+Our society is endangered in many ways by the use of some of the current technology products/services.
+I.e.:

+- Social media and media platform in general gain attention (time, energy, participation, ..) if the user is sad, angry and show divisive feelings towards other people.
+Any kind of content showing conspiracy theories and  rage flourishes.
+This can push any kind of minority, ethnic group, etc. to drift apart instead of moving closer each to the other.